-Graphics calculators will be used extensively - purchase of one is advised.
+\Graphing calculators will be used extensively - the purchase of one is advised. \

-The textbook used in this course is an affordable student workbook, available for purchase and consumable use or for use and return provided that the student does not write in it.
+The textbook used in this course is an affordable student workbook, available for purchase and consumable use or for use and return provided that the workbook comes back in new condition without writing.